 the priority of waterfront revitalization as a significant spatial resource of the city and its common good;

-These positive traits as well as the vicinity of the major transportation hubs of Belgrade 8 were the main linchpins for the first civil and cultural initiatives to settle in 6Under the pressure of the BWP agreement obligations and under murky circumstances in the voting night between the 24th and 25th of April, the shabby structures in Hercegovacka street were razed to the
+These positive traits as well as being in the vicinity of the major transportation hubs of Belgrade 8 were the main linchpins for the first civil and cultural initiatives to settle in 6Under the pressure of the BWP agreement obligations and under murky circumstances on election night between the 24th and 25th of April, the shabby structures in Hercegovacka street were razed to the

-ground by the group of masked men armed with baseball bats (?).
+ground by a group of masked men armed with baseball bats (?).

-7These initiatives date back to 1920s (Section 5.1.1).
-The exact area of intervention in these planning phases has varied from Gazela Bridge to the far end after the Dorcol marina, but their common denominator is the relocation of bus and railway station.
+7These initiatives date back to the 1920s (Section 5.1.1).
+The exact area of intervention in these planning phases has varied from Gazela Bridge to beyond the Dorcol marina, but their common denominator is the relocation of the bus and railway station.

 8”having visitors/tourists coming by chance on their way from the bus terminal or the train station”